LOADING...

 Over 2,000 runs in Tests

-Playing his 29th Test since his debut in 2021, Conway has raced past 2,000 runs at an average of over 36.
+Playing his 29th Test since his debut in 2021, Conway raced past 2,000 runs at an average of 39.26.
+He owns 2,081 runs.
 His tally includes five centuries and 12 half-centuries.
 This was his first hundred in over 2.5 years.
 Notably, Conway scored a remarkable double-century on his Test debut (200), which is also his highest score in the format.

 Away records

-According to ESPNcricinfo, over 1,100 of Conway's Test runs have come on foreign soil at an average of 39-plus.
-Three of his five centuries have come in overseas conditions.
+According to ESPNcricinfo, Conway struck his 3rd Test century in away matches (home of opposition).
+He owns 1,299 runs at 43.30 (50s: 7).
 Notably, Conway scored a remarkable 88 in the Test series opener against Zimbabwe.
 He bounced back after a lackluster run in Test cricket last year, where he scored just 386 runs at 21.44.